Networks-it-uc3m/Quditto/README.md

 qd2_orchestrator start config.yaml inventory.yaml
 ```

-This command will install the *quditto QKD node* software on each machine or container indicated in the documents, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the YAML configuration file.
+This command will install the *quditto QKD node* software on each machine or container indicated in the documents, and start the emulation of the different channels, using *SimulaQron*, to connect the nodes as described in the YAML configuration file.

 From this point on, the digital twin of the QKD network is operational to run client applications, which may request cryptographic material from the QKD nodes using the requested ETSI API (ETSI QKD 004 API, in the current version).

-### Scenario 2: Full deployment automation using OSM
+### Scenario 2: Full deployment automation using ETSI Open Source MANO (OSM)

-The *quditto orchestrator* package has to be installed in the orchestrator device.
 This method also uses as input a *config.yaml* file and an *inventory.yaml* file, to provide the *quditto orchestrator* with the topology of the desired QKD network.
-However, in this case, it is not necessary to include the IP addresses in either of the documents, as the OSM implementation will provide this information.
-Therefore, the IP address variable in the documents can remain empty or with any IP, since it will be ignored.
+However, in this case, it is not necessary to include the IP addresses in either of the files, as the OSM software will automatically provide this information.
+Therefore, the IP address fields in the documents can remain empty or with any value, since they will be ignored.

 To deploy the QKD network without a pre-deployed machine pool, the OSM client package needs to be installed in the orchestrator device.
-Then, the *quditto orchestrator* can be executed including "OSM" behind the configuration and inventory file, along with a VIM account, and the ssh credentials so that OSM can connect to the machines.
+Then, the *quditto orchestrator* can be executed including "OSM" behind the configuration and inventory file, along with a Virtual Infrasctructure Manager (VIM) account, and the ssh credentials so that OSM can connect to the machines.

 ```
 qd2_orchestrator start config.yaml inventory.yaml OSM vim_account ssh_credentials
 ```

-This command will instantiate the virtual machines required to deploy a digital twin of the QKD network described in the configuration file,  install the *quditto node* software in each node, and start the emulation of the different channels, using SimulaQron, to connect the nodes as described in the configuration file.
+This command will instantiate the virtual machines required to deploy a digital twin of the QKD network described in the configuration file, install the *quditto node* software in each node, and start the emulation of the different channels, using *SimulaQron*, to connect the nodes as described in the configuration file.

 From this point on, the network is operational to run client applications written with the *quditto client* package.